nextstepitt/NS40207_Student_Files/README.md

 ![](.common/nsbanner.png?raw=true)

-# [Insert Course Number] [Insert Course Title] - Student Files
+# NS40207 Unit Testing and TDD with C# and xUnit - Student Files

-This project contains the lab framework for the [insert course title] class.
+This project contains the lab framework for the Unit Testing and TDD with C# and xUnit class.
 You may clone the framework or download a zip of the framework on this page.
 There are working solutions for all of the labs, and example projects, that may be a good reference for building React programs with TypeScript even if you are not interested in the course.